African Hebrew Israelites in Israel: Origins

-Liberia 1967–1969
+Settlement in Liberia (1967–1969)

 Ben Ammi and 350 of his followers first settled in Liberia in 1967.
 There, they built a community which adhered to the "laws of righteousness".
 Prince Rakhamim, who was a community leader at that time, described what living in Liberia did for the community:

 We chose to stay there about two and a half years in order to get rid of the foolishness of America before making way to the land of Israel.
 To make a person born again.
 To die from the hell we came out of, to get rid of it—to learn to get rid of the hate... to get rid of our bitterness...
 Liberia was always conceived as the place where we would learn to be righteous.
 Those of us who wanted to do right shedded off the hate and came home to Israel.

 Status in Israel

 It is unclear whether Israel was always the end-goal for the community, or whether Ben Ammi received another vision in 1969, when the community was in Liberia, telling him to take the community to its real promised land: Israel.
 The African Hebrew Israelite community believes that this ambiguity does not lessen its desire to establish a home in Israel.
 The group aimed to immigrate to Israel under the Israeli Law of Return, which states that all Jews who emigrate to Israel will be granted citizenship.
 However, in order to qualify for citizenship under the Law of Return, a person must be born a Jew, or he or she must be the child or grandchild of a Jew, or he or she must have converted to Judaism, and he or she must not be an active member of another religion.

 Because Ben Ammi and his followers did not meet this requirement, they did not qualify for Israeli citizenship.
 This deterrent did not stop them from moving to Israel.
 In 1969, the group began to move to Israel by using temporary visas.
 Most Black Hebrews entered Israel on tourist visas and they overstayed their visas by living in Israel as illegal immigrants.

-Initially, the African Hebrew Israelites asserted that they were the only rightful inheritors of the land of Israel.
+Initially, the African Hebrew Israelites asserted that they were the only rightful heirs of the Land of Israel.
 They refused to convert to Judaism and they also asserted that most Israeli Jews were not the descendants of the ancient Israelites.
 By the late 1980s, the group tempered their beliefs.
 They came to see Israel as a nation of many cultures, races, and religions.